Bertie Ahern: Second term (2002–2007)

 In November 2004, Ahern celebrated ten years as leader of Fianna Fáil.
 In April 2006, he became the second longest serving Taoiseach, after Éamon de Valera.

 One of Ahern's achievements in 2004, was his Presidency of the European Council, during which EU leaders agreed a European Constitution, there was recovery in EU-US relations, the EU formally admitted 10 new members, and selected José Manuel Barroso as President of the European Commission.
 Briefly, it appeared as if Ahern himself might become President of the European Commission, however, he declined in favour of domestic politics.
 The treaty was subsequently defeated in referendums in the Netherlands and France.

 Ahern's government spent €52 million on the Nedap Electronic Voting system.
 This was challenged as being insecure and could have been tampered with to change results.

 His coalition partners in government, the Progressive Democrats, said that he had questions to answer as details of an £8,000 (€11,800) payment for speaking engagements, in Manchester in 1994, emerged.
 The continued appearance of details of his appearances in Manchester and the names of those who were present at functions threatened to destabilise his coalition government, especially so when it transpired that one of the businessmen Micheál Wall subsequently sold a house to Ahern.
 The strains in the coalition eased after Ahern apologised for the second time in the Dáil and agreed to tighten up on ethics legislation.

 The Moriarty Tribunal reporting in December 2006, criticised Ahern for having signed blank cheques for the then party leader Charles Haughey, who misappropriated taxpayers' funds for personal use.
-The disbursement of funds to Fianna Fáil and their investigation by the tribunal have raised questions of the involvement of Ahern in the administration of these funds.
+The disbursement of funds to Fianna Fáil and their investigation by the tribunal have raised questions about the involvement of Ahern in the administration of these funds.

-In May 2007, he became the first Irish leader to address a joint session of the UK Parliament.
+In May 2007, he became the first Irish leader to address a joint session of the Parliament of the United Kingdom.